Sonic the Hedgehog (character): Video games

 Sonic has also been featured in other games of many genres other than 2D and 3D platform games.
 These include Sonic Spinball, Sonic Labyrinth (1995), the racing games Sonic Drift (1994), Sonic Drift 2 (1995), Sonic R (1996), Sonic Riders (2006), Sonic Rivals (2006), Sonic Rivals 2 (2007), Sonic Riders: Zero Gravity (2008), and Sonic Free Riders (2010), the fighting games Sonic the Fighters (1996) and Sonic Battle (2003), the mobile game Sonic Jump (2005), and the role-playing video game Sonic Chronicles: The Dark Brotherhood (2008).
+Critics and fans have occasionally questioned why Sonic uses vehicles in several of the racing games, given his latent speed; however, it has been explained by Sega and in some official Sonic media that he does so in order to compete fairly with others in races.

 Video games such as Dr. Robotnik's Mean Bean Machine (1993), Knuckles' Chaotix (1995), Tails' Skypatrol (1995), Tails Adventure (1995), and Shadow the Hedgehog (2005) starred supporting characters of the Sonic series, although Sonic himself cameos in most of them.

 Cameos and crossovers

 Sonic makes cameos in various other games, such as Billy Hatcher and the Giant Egg as a power-up, in the main hallway in Phantasy Star Universe, and in the 2008 remake of Samba de Amigo.
 He is also a playable character in Christmas NiGHTS into Dreams.
 Nintendo, Sega's former rival, references Sonic in Donkey Kong Country 2: Diddy's Kong Quest, by showing Sonic's shoes next to a trash can that reads "No Hopers" on the Cranky's Video Game Heroes screen.

 Sonic has appeared in several crossover games, including playable appearances in Super Smash Bros.
 Brawl (2008), Super Smash Bros. for Nintendo 3DS and Wii U (2014), and Super Smash Bros.
 Ultimate (2018), Lego Dimensions (2015), and Cookie Run: Kingdom (2021).
 He appears in the crossover party game series Mario & Sonic at the Olympic Games and is also a playable character in all three Sega Superstars games.
 An official Sonic the Hedgehog skin is available in the platformer battle royale game Fall Guys.
 Sonic appears as a playable character in Puyo Puyo Tetris 2 via free update.
 An official Sonic the Hedgehog world with skins are available with DLC in Minecraft.
+He is also appears as an unlockable playable character in Super Monkey Ball: Banana Blitz HD, Super Monkey Ball Banana Mania and Super Monkey Ball Banana Rumble.